hhas/SwiftAutomation/doc-source/2 a-quick-tutorial.md

 # A quick tutorial

-[NOTE: this tutorial is incomplete and unfinished, and while it can be read it can't yet be performed as-is due to Swift2's lack of support for building/linking/using 3rd-party frameworks outside of Xcode shared workspaces]
+[CAUTION: This tutorial is incomplete and unfinished, and while it can be read it can't be performed until/unless SwiftAutomation.framework and TextEditGlue.swift can be imported into `/usr/bin/swift`.
+While the Xcode project does include a playground, this is unsuitable as, unlike the `swift` REPL, it re-evaluates ALL lines of code each time a new line is entered; thus, for example, a `make` command will create multiple new objects while the user is working, while repeated `delete` commands could unintentionally destroy user data.]

-[TO DO: should this chapter come before Apple events chapter?]
+[[TO DO: need to figure out how to import SwiftAutomation.framework and TextEditGlue.swift into `/usr/bin/swift` session, and package this into a simple shell script that configures and launches a tutorial session automatically (for bonus points, the script should also take an optional list of app names and generate and import glues for those too).]

 [TO DO: TextEdit now returns by-name document specifiers; update code examples accordingly]